 - Another option to employers is to post the name of the Workers’ Compensation Managed Care Organization that is certified by the Georgia Board of Workers’ Compensation to provide medical care to injured workers.

 Under this system, you are allowed to change to another doctor one time without notifying your employer.
 Typically, you will still be limited to picking a doctor from your employers’ approved list, but there are exceptions.
 Talking with one of the workers' comp attorneys at Monge & Associates can help you determine what types of exceptions might allow you to select your own physician, regardless of the employer’s preselected panel.

 What if I can return to work, but in a lower-paying position?

 You are entitled to a reduced benefit based upon your earnings for no longer than 350 weeks from the date of the injury.
 The amount is determined based on the difference between your previous weekly wage and your new one.

-At Monge & Associates, our workers' compensation attorneys serve clients throughout the state, including Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, and Loganville.
+At Monge & Associates, our workers' compensation attorneys serve clients throughout the state of Georgia, including Atlanta, Decatur, Lithonia, College Park, East Point, Stone Mountain, Norcross, Conyers, Riverdale, Duluth, Fayetteville, and Loganville.